live-wire/journal/README.md

 - Views can be Class based or function based.
 ViewSets are even a further abstraction over class based views (Class based views can make use of _generics_ and _mixins_).
 - URLs are defined separately in a file usually called `urls.py`.
 (Use _Routers_ if you're using ViewSets).
 - Model is defined by extending _django.db.models.Model_.
 All the field types are defined here: `code = models.TextField()`
 - Serializer has to be defined for the model by extending *rest_framework.serializers.HyperlinkedModelSerializer / ModelSerializer* .
 Primary key relations etc are defined here.
+Serializer and Views are where the API is brewed.
 - _project/project/settings.py_ contains all the project settings and resides in `django.conf.settings`.

 Useful commands: